craig-van-hise/youtube-power-playlist/README.md

 ## 📝 Usage Tips

 * **Volume Control:** Hover over the volume icon in Jukebox mode to reveal the slider.
 It defaults to a safe **80%** to prevent audio peaks.
+* **Column Visibility:** Click the 'Columns' button to toggle specific data fields or use 'Select All' for a full view.
 * **Deletion:** Select a row and hit `Backspace` or `Delete` to remove a video from your local session.
 * **Resizing:** In Study Mode, drag the vertical bar between the playlist and player to adjust your workspace.